Skip to content

 Islam offers a profound framework for understanding identity that Western psychology is only beginning to discover.
 The concept of fitra - your original divine nature - suggests that your truest self isn't damaged goods needing repair, but divine potential waiting for expression.

-This isn't just about religious identity - it's about how external programming overwrites your original potential.
+This statement doesn't only apply to religious identity.
+It's also about how external programming overwrites our original divine potential.
 The limiting beliefs you carry aren't your authentic nature; they're learned responses that can be unlearned.

 The Neuroscience of Self-Perception